Categories

 - While driving home after the treatment, aim the air conditioner toward the treated area if possible.

-- When you get home soak a washcloth in a bowl of ice water, ring out the excess water and apply the cold wash cloth to the treated area.
+– Soak a washcloth or gauze in a bowl of ice water, ring out the excess water and apply the to the treated area.
 Switch out the cold cloths every couple minuets.
-When you feel the wash cloth become warm, it is the time to switch it out.
+When you feel gauze or cloth become warm, it is the time to switch it out.

 - Do not apply ice directly to the skin, and do not leave cold packs on the skin for an extended period of time.
 On for ten minuets, off for ten minuets.

-- Do not apply an occlusive ointments such as aquaphor or vasaline, unless instructed by your laser technician or doctor, as it can trap in the heat.
+– Apply occlusive ointments such as aquaphor or vasoline if instructed, as it can trap in the heat.
 After the skin has had time to cool, and the skin begins to heal you may then be instructed to use an ointment to protect the skin.
+If the skin has been ablated or is “raw” you may be instructed to use an occlusive ointment immediately and apply cold packs over occlusive sheet or ointment.

 – Do not open or pop blisters.
 Opening the blisters will make the area more vulnerable to infection

-- You can apply a topical hydrocortisone cream and/or antibiotic cream to the burn.
+– You may be instructed to apply antibiotic cream or ointment to the burn.

-- Watch the skin for sighns of infection
+– Watch the skin for signs of infection

 After the burns have healed:

 Once the burns have healed, the concern becomes how to treat and prevent scars.
 The most important thing you can do is protect the area from further injury, this includes avoiding sun exposure.
 Be sure to use a Physical SPF 35 or higher with Zinc Oxide.
-You can also prevent and treat hyper pigmentation ( dark skin discoloration) by using a 4% Hydroquinone cream and Tretinoin (Retin-A).
-Topical Serums that contain Vitamin – C , and products with growth factors (TNS Recovery Complex) can aid in collagen production, improve skin healing and reduce inflammation.
-If the burn marks are old you may need something like a medium depth chemical peel, to treat the scars.
+You may be instructed to use a4% Hydroquinone cream and Tretinoin (Retin-A) to reduce risk of or even treat hyper pigmentation ( dark skin discoloration).
+Topical Serums that contain Vitamin – C , and products with growth factors can aid in collagen production, improve skin healing and reduce inflammation.
+If the burn marks are old and have not responded to topical skin care, you may need something like a medium depth chemical peel, to treat the scars.

-The Obagi Nu-derm system is your best bet for treating scars or hyperpigmentation from burns, it incorporates the use of prescription strength Hydroquinone and Tretinoin.
-This is a prescription strength skin care line, available at many dermatology and plastic surgery offices.
+Medical skin care systems such as Obagi Nu-derm or ZO Medical incorporate the use of prescription strength Hydroquinone and Tretinoin, which even skin discolorations.
+These are prescription strength skin care lines, available at many dermatology and plastic surgery offices.
 The treatment protocol is patient specific and a skin care professional will determine the best way for you to use these products.
-If you have had a recent burn it may be suggested that you skip the use of some products such as the Exfoderm.
-I usually recommend using a 1/2 gram of the Clear AM and PM, and mixing a 1/2 gram of the Blender with a 1/2 gram of Tretinoin.
+If you have had a recent burn it may be suggested that you avoid products that contain AHA’s or any other exfoliants, until the skins epidermis has been restored.
 The strength of Tretinoin and frequency is something that needs to be determined after a personal consultation.
 Non-facial areas such as the neck, chest, hands and arms are treated differently than facial areas, this is another reason you need to be seen for a follow-up.
+Skin type and ethnicity are also considerations.

 Skin Medica’s TNS Recovery Complex has a potent growth factor blend that strengthens the skin’s natural ability to regenerate itself.
-Although this product is not specifically indicated in treating burns, in my experience it seems to aid in healing.
-I was in a car accident and the air bag left me with several abrasions and burns.
+This product is not a drug and thus there is no medical claim.
+Although this product is not specifically indicated in treating burns, in my personal experience it seems to aid in healing.
+I was in a car accident, where the air bag left me with several abrasions and burns.
 The areas that I treated with TNS seemed to heal much quicker.
 I use this product any time I am trying to improve skin healing, and it never disappoints.

 The top ingredient in TNS Recovery Complex is Human Fibroblast Conditioned Media (TNS®) → A physiologically balanced, naturally secreted and stabilized combination of multiple human growth factors, cytokines and natural proteins responsible for the production of collagen and other extracellular matrix proteins.

-Obagi-C Rx contains a patented combination of 4% hydroquinone and 10% Vitamin C. It reaches the dermal layers of skin to address discolorations and has powerful antioxidant therapy.
+Obagi-C Rx contains a patented combination of 4% hydroquinone and 10% Vitamin C. It address discolorations and has powerful antioxidant therapy.
 The vitamin-C will also help reduce inflammation.

 Is Clinical Pro Heal is a vitamin serum with a 15% Vitamin C, Vitamin E and Vitamin A. It also has 0.5% kojic acid that evens skin pigmentation.
 It has soothing and healing properties and reduces inflammation.
 Pro Heal is recommended for treating sunburns, rosacea and insect bites.